 - Construction companies: Construction companies use cost estimates during the cost estimating and bidding process.

 Once you’ve completed the construction estimate template, you need to make sure your budget sticks to it.
 That can be a problem if you’re not able to monitor and track your expenses in real time.
-ProjectManager is a cloud-based project management software that gives you live data to make better decisions for your construction projects.
+ProjectManager is online project management software that gives you live data to make better decisions for your construction projects.

 Track Budgets in Real Time

 Changes happen on a construction site.
-If you’re not getting up-to-the-minute data on your progress and performance you’re going to get off track.
+If you’re not getting up-to-the-minute data on your progress and performance, you’re going to get off track.
 Our real-time dashboard gives you a high-level view of progress, automatically calculating time, cost and more like an instant status report.
 When you see an issue, you have time to resolve it before it becomes a problem.

 Build Construction Schedules